Struggle with SI Joint Pain? Avoid These 4 Common Yoga Mistakes

 That can ask a lot of the side of the sacroiliac joint that’s moving and therein pull at the ligaments, muscles, and fascia that we need to keep the SI joint stable.
 That makes those stabilizers lax enough to potentially cause instability at the joint.
 (Generally speaking, there’s an inverse relationship between mobility and stability).

 That laxity can be particularly problematic with ligaments, the main stabilizers of the SI joint).
-They lack a nutritive blood supply, so once they’re overstretched to a certain length, they stay that way.
+They lack a nutritive blood supply, so they stay that way once they’re overstretched to a certain length.

 In another way of looking at it, fixing one side of the sacroiliac joint while the other moves is little by little separating the plant from the soil.
 This can cause significant problems if done time after time, practice after practice.